pydanny/pydanny.github.com/posts2016/code-code-code.rst

 How to Improve Your Coding Skills
 ====================================

 This was my path.
 It may not be your path.
+This path also isn't in any particular order, all of them apply from the moment you start on the path.

 1. I coded.
 A lot.
 From silly little scripts to automating tasks to attempting full-blown projects.
 At work or for fun.
 I failed a lot, but learned along the way.